GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 **Steps:**
 1. The user selects the `Create Task` option.
-2. The system prompts the user for task details (name, description, due-date/duration/interval, optional additional tags)
+2. The system prompts the user for task details (name, description, due date/duration/interval, optional additional tags)
 3. The user fills out all required form fields and submits.
 4. The system validates the input details, if invalid a proper error message will display.
 5. The system saves the task data to the database.